How to Remove Creases and Wrinkles from Shoes

 - Iron over the cloth in 10-second increments.

-- Check the crease between ironing to avoid damage to the shoe.
+- Check the crease between intervals to avoid damage to the shoe.

 - When the crease has gone, stop ironing, but leave the shoe stuffed until it cools.